A love of classic television is what fires my passion for writing and I love walking down memory land and am always happy to have company!

 Books About Gilligan's Island

-(2015) Stranded: The Definitve Directory to Gilligan's Island By Rick Cave with Dawn Wells.
+(2015) Stranded: The Definitive Directory to Gilligan's Island By Rick Cave with Dawn Wells.
 A comprehensive guide to just about every aspect of Gilligan's Island.
 Information on every aspect of the television series Gilligan's Island is compiled here in an easy-to-find A-Z encyclopedia format

 (2014) What Would Mary Ann Do by Dawn Wells: A memoir, with lots of Gilligan's Island Trivia and advice from Mary Ann on everything from manners to men.